A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

-San Miguel de Allende had been on my list of places to visit since it was named #1 city in the world by Travel and Leisure in 2017.
-It seemed the perfect destination for Jake and me to celebrate our 7-year anniversary.
+San Miguel de Allende (SMA) had been on my list of places to visit since it was named the #1 city in the world by Travel and Leisure in 2017.
+It seemed the perfect destination for Jake and me to celebrate our 7th anniversary.

 I would describe San Miguel de Allende as a mix of Europe, Mexico, and Morocco.
 It's charming with cobblestoned streets and colorful buildings, boasts amazing Mexican cuisine, and has a touch of unordered chaos to it.